Dutch Schaefer: Reception

 Entertainment Weekly said of Arnold Schwarzenegger's performance as Dutch in Predator (1987) that he has "never been as manly as he was in this alien-hunting testosterone-fest".
 IGN complimented the character's status as a "satire of the action film genre [that is] highly critical of the[se] kinds of characters [in] big, macho action movies, and the superficial, unquestioningly heroic stories they appear in".
 ScrewAttack included Dutch on their 2011 list of top ten space marines in video games for his depiction in Alien vs. Predator (1994), while Deja Reviewer described the title of Predator as "apply[ing] to both the alien being [and] Dutch" himself.

 In popular culture

 The line "Get to the choppa" used by Dutch in Predator was subsequently associated with Arnold Schwarzenegger, especially when Schwarzenegger said the line again in some of his later appearances, including The New Celebrity Apprentice and advertisements for the mobile video game Mobile Strike.
 Lieutenant Andrew Pierce – Christian Boeving's leading hero from the 2003 action film When Eagles Strike – was based on Schwarzenegger's image in the film.
+The line is also spoken by Dallas Howard (Steven Pasquale) in Aliens vs. Predator: Requiem (2007) and Nebraska Williams (Trevante Rhodes) in The Predator (2018).
 In the 2010 How It Should Have Ended episode "How Predator Should Have Ended" and the 2016 self-titled episode of After Credits, a parodic retelling of the events of Predator, Dutch is voiced by Daniel Baxter.